 Telehealth and DME subjects of early 2020 healthcare enforcement activity

 Durable Medical Equipment (DME) fraud has long been a focus of DOJ and HHS-OIG enforcement efforts both nationally and in Nashville.
-A more recent priority has been perceived abuses in the field of telehealth, or telemedicine.
+A more recent priority in combatting Medicare fraud has been perceived abuses in the field of telehealth, or telemedicine.
 These two areas are at the center of one of the first criminal healthcare fraud cases of 2020.

 On January 14, 2020, the United States Attorney’s Office for the Middle District of Tennessee announced that it has charged James L. Crabb, M.D., of Loretto, Tennessee, in a $7 million healthcare fraud conspiracy.
 Crabb was a consulting medical provider to a Florida-based telehealth company.
 He received unsigned DME orders and prescriptions from the company for Medicare beneficiaries.
 He allegedly signed the orders and prescriptions absent any pre-existing doctor-patient relationship and regardless of medical necessity.